loomchild/theo-rails/README.md

 You can build a `<form>` element in ERB using [ActionView form helpers](https://guides.rubyonrails.org/form_helpers.html), which often results in a confusing mix of Ruby code and HTML markup in your templates.

-In Theo, you can use partials that correspond to the form helpers.
-For example:
+In Theo, you can use partials that correspond to the form helpers, for example:
 ```html
 <form-with-partial model%="widget" data-turbo-confirm="Are you sure?">
   <div>